-I paid less than one hundred dollars for the LuminTrail headlight on Amazon (where they call it the LuminTrail Helmet Mount Kit LED Bicycle Light with Battery Pack, 1000-Lumen).
-This included a helmet mount, a handle bar mount, and of course a charger.
-It also included enough Velcro to attach an elephant to my helmet.
-I had to cut off the excess, but as Maggie (Mrs. Average Joe Cyclist) pointed out, too much Velcro is way better than not enough Velcro.
+Expect to pay around one hundred dollars for the Lumintrail headlight on Amazon (where they call it the LuminTrail Helmet Mount Kit LED Bicycle Light with Battery Pack, 1000-Lumen).
+Although sometimes it is on sale for half that – check the prices on the live ads in this post.
+The price includes a helmet mount, a handle bar mount, and of course a charger.
+It also includes enough Velcro to attach a baby elephant to my helmet.
+When I mounted mine I had to cut off the excess, but as Maggie (Mrs. Average Joe Cyclist) pointed out when I was having a grumpy moment about it, too much Velcro is way better than not enough Velcro.

 Bottom Line on the LuminTrail headlight

 The size of the light and the battery make this light less than elegant.
-But I don’t happen to care about elegance.
-I DO care about seeing where I am going on my bike, and in that regard, the LuminTrail headlight definitely gets the job done.
+But luckily, I don’t happen to care about elegance.
+I DO care about seeing where I am going on my bike, and in that regard, the Lumintrail headlight definitely gets the job done.
 It’s a bright, strong, workman-like light for those who cycle in the dark, and I hear it is even used by people who (inexplicably) like to climb around in pitch dark caves (potholers).
+It will also be ideal when we go RV-ing.
 As you will see from almost all reviews, it is a bike light as bright as a car light, which is amazing power for the price.

-The LuminTrail headlight makes me feel much more confident when cycling in the pitch dark, and it definitely makes me much safer.
-For me, this totally justifies its purchase price.
+The Lumintrail headlight makes me feel much more confident when cycling in the pitch dark, because I can see where I cam going.
+And it definitely makes me much safer.
 In short, this light is highly recommended for bike commuters who commute in the dark!

 Did this post help you?
 If so, please support our blog!